Caring for Injured Animals

 If you answered “yes” to these three questions, you might also have a family of ducks living in your yard!
 Each year, hundreds of mallards and other ducks make nests under greenery around people’s pools in the valley.
 The mother will lay up to 14 eggs, incubate them quietly for a month, and voila!
 One morning she and her 14 ducklings will be swimming in your pool!
 Unless you intend to feed them for the next three months (and give up having clear, blue water in your pool!) you need to remove them ASAP.
 The filtration system must be deactivated immediately, and a ramp to allow the ducklings to exit the water must be provided.
 There is no food in most pools (!) and the babies will starve in short order.
 The mother has to be included in the removal and thus the whole family unit can be transferred to an appropriate lake or pond to live natural lives.

 It’s MUCH easier to intervene before all this happens.
 Simply check under and around your landscaping in the months from January to June (yes, we have a long breeding season in Arizona!)
-If you see a duck in your pool, or find an active nest, call either Liberty Wildlife (480-998-5550), East Valley Wildlife (480-814-9339), or WildWing (480-893-6660).
-They can tell you how to handle the situation easily and cheaply.
-If need be, they can arrange to have a volunteer remove the nest.
+If you see a duck in your pool, or find an active nest, call us (480-998-5550) and we can tell you how to handle the situation easily and cheaply.
+Liberty Wildlife DOES NOT send out volunteers to transport healthy ducks and ducklings.

 Ducklings are extremely cute, but trust us, you DON’T want to have a duck family living in your pool!